-At present, despite differences in the past, the U.S. Government warmly supports UNICEF policies and programs and recognizes that UNICEF is making a substantial contribution to the objectives of the U.N.
-Decade of Development.
-The United States has announced on several occasions-at UNI-CEF Board meetings and most recently at the 20th General Assembly-that it would be prepared to consider an increase in its present contribution of \$12 million to UNICEF if other governments would increase their contributions to maintain a ratio of 40 (U.S.) to 60 (other governments).
+At present, despite differences in the past, U.S. Government warmly supports the UNICEF policies and programs and recognizes that UNICEF is making a substantial contribution to the objectives of the U.N. decade of development.
+The United States has announced on several occasions-at UNICEF Board meetings and most recently at the 20th General Assembly-that it would be prepared to consider an increase in its present contribution of \$12 million to UNICEF if other governments would in-crease their contributions to maintain a ratio of 40 (United States) to 60 (other govern-ments).
 Current limitations on its income have forced UNICEF to limit severely the number of new projects it can assist in order to complete programs already underway.
 Additional funds would enable it to accelerate its assistance in the newer areas of its activity-education and vocational training and, if the Board approves, family planning programs.

-About 2 years ago Harlan Cleveland,1 meeting with several people interested in UNICEF, asked them to consider and advise him on what UNICEF should be doing 20 years hence.
+About 2 years ago Harlan Cleveland, meeting with several people interested in UNICEF, asked them to consider and advise him on what UNICEF should be doing 20 years hence.
 It was a good question but a hard one.
 None of those asked has yet come forward with an answer.

-Perhaps the answer lies in recognition of the fact that this is not just the Decade of Development but the "generation of development."
+Perhaps the answer lies in recognition of the fact that this is not just the decade of development but the generation of development.
 If so, UNICEF's role will continue to be to help meet the priority needs of children and youth in the developing countries in each succeeding decade.